I grew up in church.

 - People who are dismayed by the crazy variety of teachings about the Bible and aren’t confident in their ability to sort through them all.

 - People who are wondering about a new teaching they heard or read and aren’t sure what to think about it.

 If any of those describe you, then I really hope you stick around.
-Give me your name and email address below so I can let you know when the next installment is posted.
-There should be a new article in this series every week and you won’t want to miss one!
+Put your name and email address in the form below so I can start sending you the Common Sense Bible Study lessons right away.
+I’ll be adding new lessons about every week or so until the series is complete.